farihahahmed/XAI-for-battery-lifetime-prediction/README.md

 # Novel explainable AI for predicting battery lifetime: comparable accuracy to state- of-the-art black-box models

-Authors: Farihah Ahmed, Mauricio Hernandez
+Authors: Farihah Ahmed (Columbia University), Mauricio Hernandez (Duke University)
+Mentor: Mauricio Hernandez

 - WHY?
 Battery lifetime prediction is a critical problem for electric vehicle (EV) users’ range maximization and battery manufacturers’ faster research and development (R&D).
 While a growing subfield of accurate AI has been applied to predict the nonlinear degradation mechanisms of batteries, there is a lack of explainable AI (XAI) in the field, inhibiting the deployment of these models due to missing trust and confidence from end- users in the models’ black-box decision-making.